The rate at which things are changing in the world now, it’s becoming increasingly important we keep up with what’s relevant to us.

 - Be willing to go beyond what you’re comfortable with.
 Our personal growth is directly proportional to how much we’re willing to challenge ourselves to attempt new things.
-There is a saying, “We must be comfortable being uncomfortable” is very true.
+The saying, “We must be comfortable being uncomfortable,” is very true.
 There will be things that happen in our lives that will challenge us and the more we develop ourselves, the bigger challenges we can endure.
 Here are some simple ways on how we can get out of our comfort zone daily.

-One thing that is guaranteed is our world will continue to change so if we can consistently take steps to stay informed, it will assist us in achieving what we want.
+One thing guaranteed is our world will continue to change, so if we can consistently take steps to stay informed, it will assist us in achieving what we want.
 If we stop developing ourselves, it will become harder for us to keep up with changes happening around us.

 Action Step: Pick one idea from the list above and practice applying it for the next seven days.
-Once you’re comfortable with it, pick another idea until you’ve had the opportunity to apply all the ideas mentioned.
+Once you’re comfortable with it, pick another idea until you’ve applied all the ideas mentioned.

 Question: What is another strategy or tactic that will also make us smarter faster?